axze-az/cftal/README.md

 # cftal

-A c++-17 template short vector library with faithfully rounded elementary functions.
+A c++-17 template based short vector library with faithfully rounded elementary functions.

 ## Description

-Cftal is a c++-17 template short vector library with specializations using intrinsic functions.
-It contains a library with faithfully rounded elementary functions and special functions (erf, erfc, tgamma, lgamma, j0, y0, j1 and y1) in single and double precision,
+Cftal is a c++-17 template based short vector library with specializations using intrinsic functions.
+It also contains a library with faithfully rounded elementary functions and special functions (erf, erfc, tgamma, lgamma, j0, y0, j1 and y1) in single and double precision,

-Specializations for processors with AVX2 extensions are implemented.
+Specializations for x86 processors with AVX2 and older extensions are implemented.
-The specializations for processors with AVX512 extension are not tested.
+The specializations for processors with AVX512 extensions are not tested yet.

 ## Getting Started